 Our estimates for sensitivity and specificity were drawn from a recent cross-sectional study of 405 AF patients.
-[Ref] For 334 of these patients the presence or absence of LA ABN features identified through TTE was cross-tabulated with those identified with a more expensive and invasive test, transoesophageal echocardiogram (TOE or TEE), which was taken to be the gold standard.
+[Ref] For 334 of these patients the presence or absence of LA ABN features identified through TTE was cross-tabulated with those identified with a more expensive and invasive test, transoesophageal echocardiogram (TOE), which was taken to be the gold standard.
 TOE identified LA ABN in 92 patients; in 87 of these patients they were also identified by TTE.
 Conversely, TOE identified no LA ABN features in 242 patients; in 159 of these patients, however, TTE appeared to identify a LA ABN feature.
 This implied a sensitivity for TTE of 0.946 (87 / (87 + 5)) and specificity for TTE of 0.343 (83 / (83 + 159)).
 Within probabilistic sensitivity analyses the sensitivity and specificity were jointly estimated from a Dirichlet distribution with these four cell values.
 It was assumed that the derived distributions of sensitivity and specificity was applicable to all patients and was thus assumed applicable to patients who had a CHADS2 score of 0 and to patients with a CHA2DS2-VASc score of 0.

 The same cross-sectional study was used to estimate TPHR for clinical prediction scores of zero.
 These data suggested a TPHR of 2/24 for CHADS2=0, and 0/11 for CHA2DS2-VASc=0.
 Given the small data available (the number in the LA ABN group being less than 5) an uninformative prior of 0.5 was added to each paired data set culminating in an expected 2.5 out of 25 patients expected to have a LA ABN amongst those with CHADS2 score of 0, and an expected 0.5 out of 12 patients with a CHA2DS2-VASc score of 0 to have a LA ABN.
 For PSA these values were used to populate Beta distributions.

 The model simulates a series of 60 year old men with newly diagnosed AF but with none of the conditions that lead to a clinical prediction score of one or more.
 This means they would not currently be recommended treatment with an OAC.
 For this patient group the age at death (assuming no AF-, or AF treatment-related mortality) was simulated.
 The diagnosis, or not, of LA ABN following TTE was additionally simulated.
 The DES is dynamically updated when events occur that affect an individual’s CHADS2 or CHADS-VASc score, or other characteristics that affect their stroke or bleed risk.
 For example, when the patient reaches an age of 65, their CHADS-VASc score increases by one; at age 75 their score increases by one CHADS2 point, and their CHADS2-VASc score by an additional point.
 A stroke leads to an increment of two points on the CHADS2/CHADS2-VASc score.
 If a patient suffers a major bleeding event after taking OACs, they stop being prescribed the OACs, leading to the risk of bleeds reducing to zero, but the risk of stroke increasing.
-If a patient experiences a stroke and are not already taking an OAC, they are prescribed OACs.
-If a patient suffers a severe intracranial haemorrhage (Glasgow outcome scale category 2) as a result of taking OACs, their life expectancy was reduced to a maximum of 3.4 years.
-Additionally, the risk of a major bleeding event when taking Dabigatran (150mg twice daily) was also assumed to change at the age of 75.
+If a patient experiences a stroke and are not already taking an OAC, they are prescribed OACs, provided they have not experienced a previous bleeding episode.
+If a patient suffers a severe intracranial haemorrhage (Glasgow outcome scale category 2) as a result of taking OACs, their life expectancy was reduced to a maximum of 3.4 years with no QALY gain.
+Additionally, the risk of a major bleeding event when taking dabigatran (150mg twice daily) was also assumed to change at the age of 75.